 Only need a bike for other destinations in Spain?
 Check: WWW.CCTBIKERENTAL.COM

 Cycle the beautiful regions of La Rioja and Cantabria in the North of Spain.
 The Ebro River flows from its source in the Cantabrian Mountains and goes all the way down to the Mediterranean Sea.
-The Ebro is the second longest river in the Iberian peninsula after the Tagus therfore Iberia is well known as the country of the Ebro.
+The Ebro is the second longest river in the Iberian peninsula after the Tagus therefore Iberia is well known as the country of the Ebro.
 The cycling route of this La Rioja and Cantabria tour starts in Campoo.
-Certainly the region de los Valles del Sur (Campoo y Valderredible) is a hidden treasure and not discovered yet by many tourist.
+Certainly, the region de Los Valles del Sur (Campoo y Valderredible) is a hidden treasure and has not been discovered yet by many tourists.

-Here you’ll find beautiful valleys, vineyards, amazing canyons and typical Cantabria villages.
+Here you’ll find beautiful valleys, vineyards, amazing canyons, and typical Cantabria villages.
 Meanwhile cycling you will notice the changes in the landscapes when riding along the shores of the Ebro river.
-After some days you reach the La Rioja.
+After some days you reach La Rioja.

 The region is privileged with some of the finest wine houses in Spain.
-All over you will find vineyards dotted with ancient villages, castles and wine-producing bodegas.
-Furthermore you will wittness the unique limestone mountains of the Sierra de Cantabria.
-A magnificent trip for those who wish to visit parts of Spain which are not overcrowded by tourist.
-Combine the qualities of Spain with some physical action.
+All over you will find vineyards dotted with ancient villages, castles, and wine-producing bodegas.
+Furthermore, you will witness the unique limestone mountains of the Sierra de Cantabria.
+A magnificent trip for those who wish to visit parts of Spain which are not overcrowded by tourists.
+Combine the qualities of Spain with some physical activity.

 Cycle Spain with all the beauties and discover also this